cannonkeys/ck-docs/docs/photon-user-guide.md

  - BT3 - Hold `FN+Right Alt` and tap `End`
  - BT4 - Hold `FN+Right Alt` and tap `Right`

-After pressing one of the key combinations above, your Photon should pop up on your device as CANNONKKB.
+After pressing one of the key combinations above, your Photon should pop up on your device as Photon.

 **Shortened Version**